Julianne2025/Data-Analytics-Portfolio/README.md

 ### 📈 Freight Analysis and Profit & Loss Analysis
 This portfolio shows the freight invoice analysis process used to validate general ledger coding and analyze carrier spend including SQL scripts, Excel ETL processes, and Power BI dashboards demonstrating analytical and reporting skills.
-A fiscal year profit and loss statement is included to analyze overall company performance.
+A fiscal year P&L statement is included to analyze overall company performance.
 Also, Excel VBA code is used to create an upload template to export journal entries as text to the ERP system instead of repeatedly using the manual copy and paste to a limited row ERP screen.

 🧰 Tools Used  |  Skills Used